chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 ### 4.2)

 Find **three** examples of your chosen board game (in 2D) that can be played online in a modern browser (laptop or desktop, not a mobile device).
-Consider the web application's design (focus on the game screen) based on the **web design principles** covered in class: to what extent do they fulfill them?.
+Consider the web application's design (focus on the game screen) based on the **web design principles** covered in class: to what extent do they fulfill them?
 Record the game URLs.

 ### 4.3)

-Which *game features* in the game examples of 4.2) stand out positively and which stand out negatively? (e.g. particular animations, sounds, information conveyed about the game to the players ...).
+Which *game features* in the game examples of 4.2) stand out positively and which stand out negatively (e.g. particular animations, sounds, information conveyed about the game to the players ...)?
 Why?
 Discuss **three** positive and **three** negative features.

 ## 5. Design your own board game app